OTOladele/shell-scripting/README.md

 # shell-scripting
-practicing shell scripting with Raghu
+practicing shell scripting with Raghu Trainer.
+I will be committing and pushing updates to Git Central from here.